brunocous/bike_availability/README.md

 # bike_availability
-Checks if bike is available fulfilling requirements
+Checks if Canyon road bike is available fulfilling requirements
 ## Get Started
 Create a new virtual environment, and run `pip install -r requirements.txt`.
 Activate it afterwards.
 To run the script, simply `python canyon.py`.